damazus/ui-juventus-product-card/README.md

 ## ui juventus product card

-Do with HTML5, CSS and Gulp for task
+Do with HTML5, CSS and Gulp for tasks

 ![Demo Animation](../assets/screenshot.jpg?raw=true)